mgreenberry/happy-hands/README.md

 Different values for environment variables (Heroku Config Vars)?
 Different configuration files?
 Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
 ### How to implement this locally
+you should also describe how to run your code locally.
 ## Credits

 ### Content
 The text for section Y was copied from the Wikipedia article Z
 ### Media
+The Sign Language images and Fingerspelling pdf document were sourced from ....

-The photos used in this site were obtained from ...
+photos used in this site were obtained from ...
 ### Code

 ### Acknowledgements